SCIInstitute/ShapeWorks/docs/use-cases/segmentation-based/femur.md

-# Femur: Shape Model from Meshes
+# Femur: SSM from Segmentations

 ## What is the Use Case?